-There are two separate internship programs — the Student Experience Program (SEP) which places interns within DPH programs, and the DPH Local Health Internship Program which places Graduate students in local and regional health departments throughout Massachusetts as well as within DPH.
+There are four separate internship programs which places volunteers and graduate students in local and regional health departments throughout Massachusetts as well as within DPH.

-The student experience is an unpaid or short-term paid program which offers valuable work experience at DPH directly related to the students’ academic field of study.
+The DPH Internship Program is an unpaid or short-term paid program which offers valuable work experience at DPH directly related to the students’ academic field of study.
 It is expected that students performing unpaid work are earning course credit or receive credit for meeting a course requirement.
 Please email DPHInternship@mass.gov with questions about the DPH Internship Program.

 In order to qualify, the student must be: